 Even after including overtime, an employee's workday cannot be more than 12 hours.

 Employees usually need to get 12 hours off from the end of one shift to the beginning of the next.
-Between shifts over a weekend that includes a Sunday, employees need to get 36 consecutive hours off, unless the agreement between an employer and an employee specifies it.
+Between shifts over a weekend that includes a Sunday, employees need to get 36 consecutive hours off, unless the agreement between an employer and an employee specifies otherwise.
 If determined by a collective agreement, the hours of work and overtime may be averaged over a duration of up to 4 months.

 The regular workweek may vary for different employers and workers, though the maximum is 45 hours.
 For employees whose regular workweek is 5 or fewer days, the regular workday cannot be more than 9 hours.
 For those who work more than 5 days a week, the regular workday cannot exceed 8 hours.
 Even with overtime, an employee's workday cannot exceed 12 hours.